minimaxir/aitextgen/README.md

 train_tokenizer(file_name)

 # GPT2ConfigCPU is a microvariant of GPT-2 optimized for CPU-training
+# e.g. the # of input tokens here is 64 vs. 1024 for base GPT-2.
 config = GPT2ConfigCPU()

 # Instantiate aitextgen using the created tokenizer and config